h2oai/aggregator-zoom/README.md

 now, open a browser with CORS disabled

-open chrome with cross-origin protection disabled
+now, open a browser with CORS (cross-origin protection) disabled
 `open -a Google\ Chrome --args --disable-web-security --user-data-dir`

-open chrome canary with cross-origin protection disabled
 `open -a Google\ Chrome\ Canary --args --disable-web-security --user-data-dir`

 start the app